DenisYaroshevskiy/algorithm_dumpster/README.md

 Same semantics as `*compressstore*` from AVX-512 emulated in AVX2. <br/>
 `compress_store_masked` is one for one the same semantics, <br/>
 `compress_store_unsafe` relies on the ability to write the whole register => will override whatever is there for at most the length of the register.

+`top_bits`

+top bits is an abstruction over the result of movemask (get_top_bits in this library).
+In many respects alternative to vbool, that is useful in cases where vbool isn't. <br/>
+Potential usecase: when looking for element via simd - use `first_true(top_bits)` to find at what position. <br/>
+One useful design decision: ignore_*_ functions have overload that doesn't take a parameter of how much to ignore, which allows usage in a templte context.

 ## Test